Disclaimer: I own nothing of Kim Possible.

-Bonnie had been too stunned at the actual physical touch and glare he was sending her to think right, she momentarily had a lapse and judgment and actually apologized for her heated words.
+Bonnie had been too stunned at the actual physical touch and glare he was sending her to think straight.
+And she momentarily had a lapse and judgment and actually apologized for her heated words.

-It wouldn't be until a half hour later that she realized he grabbed her on purpose, consequences not mattering at the least to him.
+It wouldn't be until a half hour later that she realized he grabbed her on purpose, consequences not mattering whatsoever to him.

 The eighteenth time Bonnie allowed Ron to break the rules; a quick hug had been involved.
-She had been having a bad day since the morning after her sisters tricked her yet again, messing with her alarm clock and her mom still being too clueless to actually be of any real help.
+She had been having a bad day since the morning after her sisters tricked her yet again, messing with her alarm clock.
+Her mom's still too clueless to actually be of any real help.

-So it came to a surprise after biting off anyone's head that came within a 5 foot range of her that day, especially his, that Ron gave her a quick hug, squeezing her softly before anyone could see.
+So it came to a surprise after biting off anyone's head that came within a five-foot range of her that day, especially his, that Ron gave her a quick hug, squeezing her softly before anyone could see.

 He even smiled gently at her, calling her that name again before walking off to find Kim.